MJSiddu/Architecting-Hybrid-On-Off-Chain-Realtime-Applications/Readme.md

 # Hybrid on and off chain Real Time Platform
 ## Flow

-- When a vehicle enters, it sensor sends a post request to the /entry api of the app, which in turn published the entry record to the raw topic of the kafka cluster.
+- When a vehicle enters, the sensor sends a post request to the **/entry** api of the app, which in turn published the entry record to the raw topic of the kafka cluster.
 The request body has the following structure
 ```javascript
 {
   "_id": "20343434995051",